Diaspora: European diasporas

 There were two major Italian diasporas in Italian history.
-The first diaspora began around 1880, two decades after the Unification of Italy, and ended in the 1920s to the early 1940s with the rise of Fascist Italy.
+The first diaspora began around 1880, two decades after the Unification of Italy, and ended in the 1920s, with the rise of Fascist Italy.
 Poverty was the main reason for emigration, specifically the lack of land as mezzadria sharecropping flourished in Italy, especially in the South, and property became subdivided over generations.
-Especially in Southern Italy, conditions were harsh.
-Until the 1860s to 1950s, most of Italy was a rural society with many small towns and cities and almost no modern industry in which land management practices, especially in the South and the Northeast, did not easily convince farmers to stay on the land and to work the soil.
-Another factor was related to the overpopulation of Southern Italy as a result of the improvements in socioeconomic conditions after Unification.
+Until the 1860s (and, in Mountainous areas and Southern Italy, well into the 1950s), most of Italy was a rural society, with many small towns and cities.
+In Southern Italy, emigration was aggravated by land ownership concentration and management practices discouraging class solidarity.
+Another factor was related to overpopulation as a result of the improvements in socioeconomic conditions after Unification.
 That created a demographic boom and forced the new generations to emigrate en masse in the late 19th century and the early 20th century, mostly to the Americas.
 The new migration of capital created millions of unskilled jobs around the world and was responsible for the simultaneous mass migration of Italians searching for "work and bread".
 The second diaspora started after the end of World War II and concluded roughly in the 1970s.
 Between 1880 and 1980, about 15,000,000 Italians left the country permanently.
 By 1980, it was estimated that about 25,000,000 Italians were residing outside Italy.